DJI - Mini 2 SE

 r/drones • Is the Mavic 2 Pro still good in 2025? ->Out of those three choices i would suggest the Mini 2 SE Fly more combo.
 That is the newest drone out of the three.
 The problem with older drones like the Phantom and Mini is that batteries can go bad it it can be expensive or difficult to find replacements

-r/drones • Best drone for 300-400 dollars ->I started with a E88 (toy), them SJRC F22s 4k (not 4k video), now i have a Dji Mini Se (2.7K video) and waiting DJI Mini 3 arrive.
+r/dji • What drone is the best for its price ->I started with a E88 (toy), them SJRC F22s 4k (not 4k video), now i have a Dji Mini Se (2.7K video) and waiting DJI Mini 3 arrive.
 My advice, get one cheap, learn something (i lost one F11 SJRC on his first flight, drown on the water for a hardware issue) and then move forward.
 The mini 3 i think is super, the Fimi mini 3 i think is great to.

 r/drones • Beginners choice - mini 3, mini 4k, potensic atom or fimi mini v2/3. ->Mini 2 SE checks the boxes but the image quality feels lacking and flying in dodgy light is very fun